 Depreciation and Amortization.
-Depreciation and amortization expenses were approximately \$54.2 million and \$50.4 million for the years ended December 31, 2022 and 2021, respectively.
+Depreciation and amortization expenses were approximately \$50.7 million and \$51.2 million for the years ended December 31, 2024 and 2023, respectively.
 Depreciation and amortization expenses are comprised of depreciation and amortization of the buildings, equipment, land improvements and in-place leases related to our real estate portfolio.
-The increase during the year ended December 31, 2022, as compared to the year ended December 31, 2021, is primarily due to investing approximately \$17.8 million in capital improvements to maintain and improve our properties subsequent to December 31, 2021, and to a lesser extent, due to the consolidation of the Windsor Manor assets effective January 1, 2022.
+The decrease during the year ended December 31, 2024, as compared to the year ended December 31, 2023, is primarily due to in-place lease intangibles from the January 1, 2022 consolidation of the Windsor Manor assets becoming fully amortized during year ended December 31, 2023.